-Table 3 provides an overall view of the identified jumps.
+Table 3 provides an overview of the identified jumps.
 The second panel in Table 3 [Jump day frequency] shows that number of days associated with jumps vary across asset classes.
-In accordance with the results reported by Lahaye et al. (2011), stock index futures exhibit fewer jump days than on Euribor and EUR/USD Futures.
-European stock index futures jump on 15.72% to 27.67% of the sample days, while currency (EUR/USD) and interest rate (EURIBOR) futures jump on about 36% and 33% of sample days, respectively.
+In accordance with the results reported by Lahaye et al. (2011), stock indices futures exhibit fewer jump days than on Euribor and EUR/USD Futures.
+European stock indices futures jump on 15.72% to 27.67% of the sample days, while currency (EUR/USD) and interest rate (Euribor) futures jump on about 36% and 33% of sample days, respectively.
 However, the number of jumps per day does not vary a great deal across different asset classes.
-While interest rate (EURIBOR) futures jump on average 3 times per jump day, the European equity and currency futures jump about 2 times on each jump day.
+While interest rate (Euribor) futures jump on average 3 times per jump day, the European equity and currency futures jump about 2 times on each jump day.

 The number of jumps for each instrument is listed in the third panel of Table 3 [All jumps (absolute value)].
 The descriptive statistics on jumps show that interest rate and currency futures jump more often than the European equity futures.
-For example, per observation, the Euribor futures jump more than twice compared to the Euro Stoxx50.
+For example, per observation, the EUR/USD and Euribor futures jump more than twice compared to the Euro Stoxx50 futures [see P(jump (%)].
 One explanation of such phenomena for exchange rate, as suggested by Lahaye et al. (2011) is that they are subject to news from two countries, not just one, and probably because they experience more idiosyncratic liquidity shocks during slow trading in the 24-hour markets.
-The idiosyncratic liquidity shocks and other news items that are not part of our sample may also explain the relatively more frequent and larger jumps in 3-months Euribor futures.6 Among the European stock indices, the French market exhibits highest number of jump days indicating higher volatility, confirming the findings of Harju and Hussain (2011).
+The idiosyncratic liquidity shocks and other news items that are not part of our sample may also explain the relatively more frequent and larger jumps in 3-months Euribor futures.7 Among the European stock indices, the French market exhibits highest number of jump days indicating higher volatility, confirming the findings of Harju and Hussain (2011).

-Table 3 (panel 3) also shows that interest rate and currency futures exhibit relatively larger jumps compared to the stock index futures.
-The average jump size for Euribor and EUR/USD Futures is 1.08 and 0.94, respectively, while the absolute jumps are similar across European equity indices, ranging from 0.57 for FDAX (DAX30) to 0.76 for FCE (CAC40).
-The coefficients of variation for absolute jumps also vary across markets, the highest being 0.82 for EURIBOR and EUR/USD Futures, and the lowest, 0.46 for FDAX.
+Table 3 (panel 3) also shows that interest rate and currency futures exhibit relatively larger jumps compared to the stock indices futures.
+The average jump size for Euribor and EUR/USD Futures is 1.08 and 0.94, respectively, whereas the European equity indices experience comparatively moderate and similar jump size, ranging from 0.57 for FDAX (DAX30) to 0.76 for FCE (CAC40).
+The coefficients of variation for absolute jumps also vary across markets, the highest being 0.82 for Euribor and EUR/USD Futures, and the lowest, 0.46 for FDAX.